cockpit-project/cockpit/HACKING.md

     tools/node-modules checkout

-Next run this command from your top level Cockpit checkout directory, and make sure to run it as the same user that you'll use to log into Cockpit below.
+Next, run this command from your top level Cockpit checkout directory, and make sure to run it as the same user that you'll use to log into Cockpit below.

     mkdir -p ~/.local/share/
     ln -s $(pwd)/dist ~/.local/share/cockpit

-This will cause cockpit to read JavaScript and HTML files directly from the built package output directory instead of using the installed Cockpit UI files.
+This will cause cockpit to read JavaScript, HTML, and CSS files directly from the locally built package output directory instead of using the system-installed Cockpit files.

 Now you can log into Cockpit on your local Linux machine at the following address.
 Use the same user and password that you used to log into your Linux